NathanACO/metaJAM/README.md

 - 05_filtering
 - 99_metrics
 - log -> Containing one error and one out folder where the sbatch information are stored

+> [!TIP]
+> You can run it with the Test samples present in the test folder of this github.

 A few requirements are needed to run this pipeline, and only the config file need to be modify in order to run it.